 - a.
-This Agreement is also in effect for summer 2024 for those students who request and are granted permission to live in University housing during the summer. - b.
-Residents who live in the Apartments Community during the 2023-2024 academic year may continue their residency throughout the summer at the summer housing room rate.
-Those registered for Summer Session who are not current residents of the Apartments Community will be housed in the apartments for the 2024 Summer Session. - c.
+This Agreement is also in effect for summer 2025 for those students who request and are granted permission to live in University housing during the summer. - b.
+Residents who live in the Apartments Community during the 2024-25 academic year may continue their residency throughout the summer at the summer housing room rate, but may be required to relocate to a different apartment.
+Those registered for Summer Session who are not current residents of the Apartments Community will be housed in the apartments for the 2025 Summer Session. - c.
 Residents living in the Apartments Community during the summer who do not have a fall housing reservation or who have a different assignment for the fall semester must vacate their summer apartments in accordance with the check-out deadline for Summer Session Term II.